 The exhibition is not a fundraiser.
 In addition to providing medical aid, one of MSF’s key missions is to bear witness on behalf of our patients.
 Forced From Home is first and foremost a public education program to raise awareness about the experience of the world’s more than 65 million refugees and internally displaced people.

-In 2017 and 2018, the exhibition will continue to travel to major cities in the Midwestern and Southern United States.
+In 2018, the exhibition will continue to travel to major cities in the Midwestern and Southern United States.
 Further details regarding the locations and dates of the 2018 tour to follow.